Miss Scarlet, in the kitchen, with a mobile device. Professor Plum, in class, with a laptop computer.

 What used to be a one or two-stop shop is now a journey that spans days, times, locations, and channels.
 And those channels aren’t strictly technological ones.
 They can be newspapers or trade magazines or catalogs in the mail.
 They can be your storefront, word of mouth, or an outbound ad like a billboard.

 When customers can interact with a brand anytime, anywhere, how are businesses preparing to accommodate them?
+(For more information how to use landing pages at the top of your marketing funnel, check out our guide here.)

 Who’s using an omni-channel strategy and how?